• Skip to primary navigation

 Instructions

-• Beat melted butter and peanut butter in a bowl until mixed.
+• Beat melted butter and peanut butter in a bowl until fully mixed well and creamy.

 • Gradually mix in sugar and once thick, add milk in.

-• Continue beating for about 2 minutes until creamy.
+• Continue beating for about 2 minutes until very creamy.

 • Drop your failed cakes into a large bowl.
 Crush with your hands or spoon to crumble the cake into small pieces.